-With a global population of 7.6 billion people, there is enormous pressure on our planet to produce adequate food.
+With a global population of 8 billion people (updated, July 2023), there is enormous pressure on our planet to produce adequate food.
 Each day, more than 2.6 billion people depend on the oceans for protein.
 Sadly, humans take far more from the oceans than is naturally replenished and studies show that big-fish stocks have fallen 90 percent since 1950.
 As the population increases, the demand for seafood will soar while the wild-caught supply will not.

 Some experts believe that if we don’t change our global food production systems, there could be catastrophic results within a few decades.
 Wild-caught seafood catches have likely stagnated and cannot handle increased demand from a growing population.
 In addition to overfishing, the oceans face the threat of rising temperatures, destruction of coral reefs and ocean acidification.